-Climbing and access information for this peak is found on pages 283 to 284.
-Below you will find supplemental information for the two routes listed in the book, photos and comments on other potential routes.
+Climbing and access information for this peak is found on pages 283 to 284 of the book.
+Below you will find supplemental information for the two routes listed in the book, plus photos and comments on other potential routes.
 The Southeast Ridge Route is listed as Class 3-4 in the book.
 It should be listed as Class 3.
 Updated September 2018

 Named after the late Chuck Ferguson of Idaho Falls, this peak sits on the eastern side of the range in between Dry Creek and Long Lost Creek.
 Ferguson is one of the most geologically and physically convoluted peaks in the range.
 Its summit is protected by complex cliffs on many sides and steep talus on its western aspect.
 The peak’s southeast ridge is by far the most approachable line to the summit.
 Both routes listed in the book (Southwest Gully and Southeast Ridge) finish using the the southeast ridge.
-As of September 2018 only 15 people have reached Ferguson’s summit.
-Supplmental Access information can be found at this link; (6.1.1) FS-434, Long Lost Creek Road.
+As of September 2018, only 15 people have reached Ferguson’s summit.
+Supplemental Access information can be found at this link; (6.1.1) FS-434, Long Lost Creek Road.
+USGS Massacre Mountain

 The following photo shows the most exposed Class 3 move on the Southeast Ridge.

-The southeast east ridge ungulates over 1.7 miles from the 10,200 foot saddle, where it begins, to the summit.
-Once you gain the ridge crest it is a scenic walk with mostly good footing for the entire distance.
+The southeast east ridge undulates over 1.7 miles from the 10,200-foot saddle, where it begins, to the summit.
+Once you gain the ridge crest, it is a scenic walk with mostly good footing for the entire distance.

 Climbing the peak via the southeast ridge from Long Lost Creek is a 5.4-mile hike, which gains just under 3,500 feet of elevation gain.
 The Swauger Lake Trail is well maintained.
 Leave the trail at the saddle above Swauger Lake and follow game trails southwest through mostly open terrain to the 10,200-foot saddle at the South End of the Southeast Ridge.

 There are no doubt other more difficult lines to the summit.
-The cliffs that surround most of the peak will require technical expertise but when snow covered it is likely a line for a snow climb could be found through the cliffs.
+The cliffs that surround most of the peak will require technical expertise but, when snow covered, it is likely that a line for a snow climb could be found through the cliffs.